prismicio/prismic-gatsby/README.md

         blur: 15,
         q: 50,
       },

+      // If your site is using multiple instances of `gatsby-source-prismic` to
+      // pull data in from more than one Prismic repository, provide a unique
+      // typename prefix for each instance.
+Doing so will prevent document
+      // types with conflicting typenames.
+      // For example, if you have a custom type named "Page" and you add a
+      // prefix of "MyRepo", the full typename will become "MyRepoPage".
+      // The default value is no prefix.
+      typenamePrefix: 'MyRepo',

       // Set the prefix for the filename where type paths for your schemas are
       // stored.
 The filename will include the MD5 hash of your schemas after